Nunavut: Government and politics

-Due to the territory's small population, and the fact that there are only a few hundred voters in each electoral district, the possibility of two election candidates finishing in an exact tie is significantly higher than in any Canadian province.
+Due to the territory's small population and the fact that there are only a few hundred voters in each electoral district, the possibility of two election candidates finishing in an exact tie is significantly higher than in any Canadian province.
 This has actually happened twice in the five elections to date, with exact ties in Akulliq in the 2008 Nunavut general election and in Rankin Inlet South in the 2013 Nunavut general election.
 In such an event, Nunavut's practice is to schedule a follow-up by-election rather than choosing the winning candidate by an arbitrary method.
-The territory has also had numerous instances where MLAs were directly acclaimed to office as the only person to register their candidacy by the deadline, as well as one instance where a follow-up by-election had to be held due to no candidates registering for the regular election in their district at all.
+The territory has also had numerous instances where MLAs were directly acclaimed to office as the only person to register their candidacy by the deadline, and one instance where a follow-up by-election had to be held due to no candidates registering for the regular election in their district at all.

 Owing to Nunavut's vast size, the stated goal of the territorial government has been to decentralize governance beyond the region's capital.
 Three regions—Kitikmeot, Kivalliq and Qikiqtaaluk (formerly Baffin)—are the basis for more localized administration, although they lack autonomous governments of their own.

 The Nattinnak Centre in Pond Inlet includes a branch of the Nunavut Public Library Services.

 Qiniq, a satellite network company, provides broadband Internet access to 25 communities in Nunavut.
 There is a lack of competition in regards to internet service providers operating in Nunavut and demand for reliable internet exceeds capacity.
 The Nunavut Public Library Services, the public library system serving the territory, also provides various information services to the territory.